The desks we analyze

 Yes.
 The full brief lands free every morning and nothing is paywalled, ever.
 If you want to keep it independent, $5 a month makes you a member and helps keep it free for everyone else.
 It is a membership, not a paywall.

 One short brief.
-The whole city and the state, explained.
+All of New York and the state, explained.
 Free every day.

 Free to start.
 The unsubscribe link actually works.